GreenDelta/openLCA2-manual/src/aggregation.md

 The goal of these aggregation strategies is to ensure that datasets are representative of reality without exposing the process data of any one supplier.
 This anonymisation is a critical step in creating high-quality, FAIR, open-access datasets. openLCA supports you with this in several ways.

-## Vertical vs Horizontal Averaging
+## Vertical Aggregation vs Horizontal Averaging

 In vertical aggregation, multiple **unit process** inventories (UPIs) are combined to create a single dataset representing the entire production chain.
 A fully vertically aggregated dataset is known as a **system process** (effectively a life cycle result saved as a process, [see process chapter](./processes/index.html), with only elementary flows).
 Datasets can also be partially vertically aggregated (also known as partially terminated datasets).
 More details on fully vs partially terminated datasets are provided below.